-• Patients entering clinical and haematological remission should receive one to several cycles of post-remission therapy [II, A].
-There is no consensus on a single preferred post-remission treatment strategy.
+• Patients entering clinical and hematological remission should receive one to two cycles of post-remission therapy [II, A].
+There is no consensus on a single preferred post remission treatment strategy.
 Patients with good risk features as defined above should receive chemotherapy only, preferably including high-dose cytarabine.
 Other patients with an HLA-identical sibling are candidates for allogeneic stem cell transplantation in first remission [III, A].
 Patients with particular poor risk features and no donor in their family may qualify for allogeneic transplant with an unrelated matched donor [III, A].
 The role of high-dose consolidation chemotherapy with autologous peripheral stem cell support in AML is controversial.
+In APL, postremission consolidation with 1 to 2 cycles of chemotherapy should include ATRA.
 Maintenance chemotherapy and ATRA are beneficial in APL [III, A].